citusdata/citus_docs/develop/migration_mt_schema.rst

    INNER JOIN orders
    WHERE line_items.order_id = orders.order_id;

 Doing the whole table at once may cause too much load on the database and disrupt other queries.
 The backfill can done in small pieces over time instead.
-We make a function to backfill up to a certain batch size, then call the function repeatedly with `pg_cron <https://github.com/citusdata/pg_cron>`_.
+One way to do that is to make a function that backfills small batches at a time, then call the function repeatedly with `pg_cron <https://github.com/citusdata/pg_cron>`_.

 .. code-block:: postgresql